 There are several steps detailed in the WV WAP Deferral Policy outlining the subrecipient and/or client's responsibilities after the aforementioned deferral letter is generated in order to possibly complete weatherization for a client that was originally deferred.
 These steps involve allowing the client to correct the identified issues or barriers to weatherization and providing the subrecipient with documentation that issues have been addressed.
 There is also a procedure in place in the event that issues are not addressed, or no response is received from the client.
-Once reasons for deferral are resolved, the application is re-activated within the data management system.
-Depending on the timing of the correction of deferral issues, eligibility criteria including income verification and prioritization status may need to be refreshed.
+Once reasons for deferral are resolved, the application is reactivated within the data management system.
+Depending on the timing of the correction of deferral issues, eligibility criteria including income verification and prioritization status may need to be renewed.
 The WV WAP Deferral Policy outlines the timing parameters in more detail.
 All applicable steps must be followed and all required documentation retained.
-For PY 2022 WVDED will utilize Weatherization Readiness Funds (WRFs) to address many of the deferral conditions listed above.
+Reasons for deferral are tracked in the WV WAP data management system and reviewed by the grantee periodically.
+The results will be provided to the subrecipients during monthly Wx Coordinator meetings, and the Quarterly ED/CEO meetings.
+Each Agency reserves the right to deny services to applicants if they determine imminent threat of the health and/or safety of their crews.